-Effective March 5, 2024, the Audit Committee appointed Deloitte & Touche LLP (Deloitte & Touche) as our independent registered public accounting firm for the fiscal year ending December 31, 2024.
+Effective March 4, 2025, the Audit Committee appointed Deloitte & Touche LLP ("Deloitte & Touche") as our independent registered public accounting firm for the fiscal year ending December 28, 2025.
 We expect that representatives of Deloitte & Touche will be present at the annual meeting, will be able to make a statement if they so desire, and will be available to respond to appropriate questions.

-In deciding to appoint Deloitte & Touche, the Audit Committee reviewed auditor independence issues and existing commercial relationships with Deloitte & Touche and concluded that Deloitte & Touche has no commercial relationship with the Company that would impair its independence for the fiscal year ending December 31, 2024.
+In deciding to appoint Deloitte & Touche, the Audit Committee reviewed auditor independence issues and existing commercial relationships with Deloitte & Touche and concluded that Deloitte & Touche has no commercial relationship with the Company that would impair its independence for the fiscal year ending December 28, 2025.

-The following table presents fees for professional services rendered (a) by Deloitte & Touche LLP for services rendered during the years ended December 31, 2023 and 2022 and (b) Plante & Moran, PLLC for consents provided for various registration statements.
+The following table presents fees for professional services rendered by Deloitte & Touche for services rendered during the years ended December 31, 2024 and 2023.

-2023 2022
+2024 2023

-Audit fees

-Deloitte & Touche LLP (1) \$1,348,331 \$1,094,857
+Audit fees (1) \$1,608,297 \$1,348,331

-Previous Auditor (Plante & Moran) (2) 12,100

-Audit related fees
+Audit related fees (2) 60,000

-Tax fees (3) 44,100 42,000
+Tax fees (3) 44,100 44,100

-All other fees
+All other fees (4) 372,000

-Total \$1,392,431 \$1,148,957
+Total \$2,084,397 \$1,392,431

-- Audit fees consisted of audit work performed in the audit of the annual financial statements, review of quarterly financial statements and consents provided for various registration statements. - (2) In 2022, audits fees for the previous auditor included consents provided for the 2021 Form 10-K and Form S-8 registration statement. - (3) Tax fees paid to Deloitte & Touche LLP consisted of transfer pricing studies associated with the Company's international operations.
+(1) Audit fees consisted of audit work performed in the audit of the annual financial statements and review of quarterly financial statements.

+- (2) Audit-related fees were in connection with the Company's Registration Statements on Form S-3 filed during the year and the auditor consents thereto. - (3) Tax fees consisted of transfer pricing studies associated with the Company's international operations. - (4) All other fees principally include due diligence in connection with the Company's acquisition of Safflower Holdings Corp., the parent company of Benihana Inc. ("Benihana").